 Youngsters these days are flooded with too many choices and there are too little voices helping them to make informed decisions.
-There is a dire need for career counselling, and there have to be loads of awareness for the student and the counsellor to get into the right groove.
+There is a dire need for career counseling, and there have to be loads of awareness for the student and the career counsellor to get into the right groove.

 Few youngsters call career counselling a holy grail and few weaves a lot of myths around it.
-But, first things first, as a counsellor you have to put enough thought into it to understand what is career counselling and what it is not.
+But, first things, as a career counsellor you have to put enough thought into it to understand what is career counselling and what it is not.
 All your learnings will translate into a strong guidance mechanism.

 Career Counselling – What most of you know about it: